Who Was Kirstie Alley?

 Emmy Award-winning actress Kirstie Alley was born Kirstie Louise Alley on January 12, 1951, in Wichita, Kansas.
-After studying drama for a time at Kansas State University, Alley moved to California and became an interior decorator.
-Lured by the party lifestyle, she entered a wild period in which she abused drugs and hung out with an alternative crowd.
+After studying drama at Kansas State University, Alley moved to California and became an interior decorator.
+Lured by the party lifestyle, she started abusing drugs for some time.
 In 1981, tragedy struck when her parents' car was hit by a drunk driver, killing her mother and seriously injuring her father.

-The combination of Alley's voluptuous beauty, throaty voice and comic timing earned her both a Golden Globe and an Emmy for her portrayal of the neurotic and high-strung Rebecca Howe in 1990.
-During her years on Cheers, Alley's film career also took off.
-She showcased her dramatic talent in the 1988 thriller Shoot to Kill and had her first box-office hit with the comedy Look Who's Talking in 1989.
+Alley earned a Golden Globe and an Emmy for her portrayal of the neurotic and high-strung Rebecca Howe in 1990.
+During her years on "Cheers," Alley's film career also took off.
+She showcased her dramatic talent in the 1988 thriller Shoot to Kill and had her first box-office hit with the comedy Look Who's Talking (1989).

 Struggle with Weight Loss